Nourish - Oil Pulling: What is It and Why You Should Do it Every Morning

-Maybe you’ve heard of oil pulling, but you’re not sure what it means or how it’s done, or maybe you’ve never heard of it at all!
+Maybe you’ve heard of oil pulling, but you’re not sure what it means or how it’s done.
+Perhaps you’ve never heard of it at all!

-In this blog we’re going to cover the ins and outs of this simple and effective ancient technique so you can jump on the oil pulling health wagon yourself!
+In this blog, we’re covering the ins and outs of this simple and effective ancient technique so you can jump on the oil pulling health wagon yourself!

 What is Oil Pulling?

-The oil acts as a powerful cleanser, picking up and drawing out the millions of bacteria and toxins that live in our mouths, cutting through plaque and removing toxins from the body.
+This oil acts as a powerful cleanser, picking up and drawing out the millions of bacteria and toxins that live in our mouths.
+It cuts through plaque and removes toxins from the body.

 Oil pulling is a natural way to clean and detoxify the teeth and gums and even has the added bonus effect of whitening teeth naturally, helping to improve our overall oral health.